Countdown to your dream dance vacation

 All sales are final, and tickets are non-transferable.

 Performers Pass: If you purchase a Performers Pass but do not perform, you will be charged the difference for a Full Pass at time of purchase.
+Please note: ALL PERFORMERS MUST PURCHASE A PERFORMERS PASS.
+You will not be permitted to tech rehearsal without a performers pass band.

 Kama’aina Rates: Available for Hawaii residents only (this includes military stationed in Hawaii).
 Non-residents who purchase this pass will be charged the difference in ticket price at time of purchase.